APogue/APogue.github.io/projects/codebook.md

 - **`severity_score`**
   The extent of direct harm, credible risk, or disruption caused by the incident to individuals, campus operations, or institutional safety—as observable at the time the incident occurred.
   - `low`
-    - No credible threat or physical harm.
+    - No credible threat or physical harm
-    - Any disturbance was brief, self-resolving, and required no monitoring or intervention.
+    - Any disturbance was brief, self-resolving, and required no monitoring or intervention
   - `moderate`
     - Some disruption or localized risk.
-Examples: confrontations, non-credible threats, brief space occupation, or minor property damage.
+Examples: confrontations, non-credible threats, brief space occupation, or minor property damage
-    - May have prompted police or admin response, but no formal escalation (e.g., no dispersal order, use of force, arrest).
+    - May have prompted police or admin response, but no formal escalation (e.g., no dispersal order, use of force, arrest)
   - `elevated`
     - Institutional escalation without confirmed harm.
-Examples: dispersal order issued, event shutdown, or police mobilization—but no arrests, injuries, or force used.
+Examples: dispersal order issued, event shutdown, or police mobilization—but no arrests, injuries, or force used
-    - Used when admin or police took significant preventive action despite limited or ambiguous actual risk.
+    - Used when admin or police took significant preventive action despite limited or ambiguous actual risk
   - `high`
     - Clear, immediate harm or serious disruption.
-Examples: physical violence, credible threats, arrests, dispersal orders with enforcement, or hospitalization.
+Examples: physical violence, credible threats, arrests, dispersal orders with enforcement, or hospitalization
-    - Triggered formal institutional responses: investigation, discipline, shutdown, or use of force.
+    - Triggered formal institutional responses: investigation, discipline, shutdown, or use of force

   Note: 1.
-Lack of administrative follow-up affects response variables, not severity.
+Lack of administrative action affects response variables, not severity (severity is an IV).
 2. Primary sources are contemporaneous, direct, or verifiable records of harm or disruption (e.g., police reports, medical records, Daily Bruin coverage, video evidence).
 These determine core variable values such as `severity_score`.
 Secondary sources include retrospective or interpretive materials (e.g., lawsuits, OCR complaints, task force reports, social media).
 These do not define severity but may clarify ambiguous cases, reveal overlooked harm, or flag contested narratives.
 Use them to supplement—not override—primary evidence.
 Discrepancies between source types should be documented in the `_evidence/` YAML file.

 - **`police_involvement`**
   The extent of police involvement